 The UF Health Neurovascular Program is one of the leading programs in the nation for cerebrovascular and endovascular neurosurgery.
-Dr. Brian Hoh and Dr. Spiros Blackburn in the UF Department of Neurosurgery and Dr. Chris Firment of the UF Department of Radiology perform a variety of endovascular neurosurgery procedures.
-The Program’s experienced UF physicians provide specialized, state-of the-art care to patients with neurovascular conditions; care that is both timely and compassionate.
+The program’s experienced UF physicians provide specialized, state-of the-art care to patients with neurovascular conditions; care that is both timely and compassionate.

 The UF Health Neurovascular Program performs more than 1,000 procedures per year, including both endovascular and open cerebrovascular surgery to treat the most complex neurovascular disorders.
 They are pioneers in advancing the treatment of neurovascular disease through clinical and basic science research, and through developing, testing and refining the latest technologies and devices to improve patient care.
 These physicians are dedicated to training and educating the next generation of neurovascular surgeons.

 A cerebral aneurysm is a weakness in the wall of an artery in the brain which leads to a balloon-like sac outpouching.
 Cerebral aneurysms occur more commonly in women than men, and occur mainly in adults, and are rare in children.